How to Dispose of Hazardous Waste Safely?

 Why Hazardous Waste Needs Extra Care

-It pays to be cautious.
-Proper disposal protects your project and the planet.
+Proper disposal protects your project, your finances, and the planet.

-If you’re unsure whether an item is classed as hazardous, it’s always better to check with your local recycling centre or local skip provider.
+If you’re unsure whether an item is classed as hazardous, it’s always better to check with your local recycling centre or local skip provider before assuming.

 How to Dispose Properly